fullstack-development/developers-roadmap/frontend/middle-1/testing.md

 # Testing

-* Что такое пирамида тестирования? Какую роль там играют тесты? Какую роль там играет статический анализ кода?
+* What is the Testing pyramid?
+What role do tests play in it?
+What about a static analyzer?
-* Являются ли типы полной заменой unit-тестам? Почему?
+* Can types be considered as a complete replacement of unit-tests?
+Why?
-* Что такое end-to-end тесты? В чём отличие от интеграционных?
+* What is end-to-end tests?
+How do they differ from integration ones?
-* Когда тесты действительно замедляют разработку, а когда ускоряют?
+* When do tests actually slow down development and when do they speed it up?
-* Являются ли тесты полноправной частью системы и кодовой базы?
+* Can tests be considered as a full part of a system and code base?
-* Почему тестирование становится менее удобным, если тестировать не только публичные, но и приватные методы?
+* Why is testing less convenient if both private and public methods are tested?
-* Что такое Test Double и Fake? В чём отличие от Mock и Stub?
+* What is a Test Double and a Fake?
+How do they differ from a Mock and a Stub?
-* Какая разница между тестированием с behavior verification и со state verification?
+* What's the difference between behavior verification testing and state verification testing?
-* Почему применение Mocks провоцирует behavior verification?
+* Why does Mocks usage lead to behavior verification?
-* Что такое Solitary и Sociable тесты? В чём преимущества Solitary тестов? Есть ли преимущества у Sociable тестов?
+* What is solitary testing and sociable testing?
+What are the advantages of solitary tests?
+Is there any advantage in sociable testing approach?
-* Почему применение Mocks упрощает проектирование методом "outside-in"?
+* Why does Mocks usage make "outside-in" design approach easier?
-* Зачем стремиться к тому, чтобы тесты можно было запускать максимально удобно и всего одной командой?
+* Why should the aim be to run tests as convenient as possible and with a single command?
-* Стоит ли писать "учебные" интеграционные тесты, которые запускаются только вручную и только для тестирования внешнего API (например, Web API Github)?
+* Is it worth creating "training" integration tests that can only be run manually and for testing of a public API (e.g. Web API Github) only?

-### Ресурсы
+### Resources

 * [Test first by R. Marting](https://blog.cleancoder.com/uncle-bob/2013/09/23/Test-first.html)
 * [5 Questions Every Unit Test Must Answer by E. Elliott](https://medium.com/javascript-scene/what-every-unit-test-needs-f6cd34d9836d)